Care Volunteer Projects in Romania

 Your accommodation will be with a local Romanian family close to your placement.
 This will give you a fantastic way to immerse yourself in local life and to really feel part of this Eastern European community.
 Our Projects Abroad Romania office, a bustling centre for volunteers doing all kinds of projects, is close by and our staff are available to offer help and support at all hours - day or night - should you require their assistance.

-All volunteers taking part on a Care project in Romania must now undertake a medical and a Police Check, to demonstrate they are fit to work with children.
+All volunteers taking part on a Care project in Romania must now undertake a basic medical check and a Police Clearance, to demonstrate they are fit to work with children.
 This is easily arranged with your doctor and at your local police station and we will provide advice on this when you apply.
 Please note that it can take up to 40 days to receive clearance

 If you have qualifications or experience in this field then we can make use of your skills.
 Read more about the opportunities for skilled volunteers in Romania.